 Once your file is repaired you’ll get a notification – all data recovered.

 If you are satisfied with the quality of your repaired video, then you may proceed to purchase the premium features.

-This is a one-time purchase which allows you to repair any number of corrupted or damaged videos in future.
+This is a one-time purchase that allows you to repair any number of corrupted or damaged videos in the future.